PeterAugustinak/frontend-auto-test-sample-project/README.md

 <p>Current predefined parameters are for test_suite_fesp_01_admin, DEV environment and CHROME browser.
 You can change them by editing the file.</p>

-<h2>Environment for the project</h2>
+<h2>Setup environment and run the project manually</h2>
-If above settings will not work, you have to do following steps to set environment for the project.
+If above settings will not work, you have to do following steps to set environment for the project.<br/>
 - install Python 3.7.2. (https://www.python.org/downloads/release/python-372/)

 Install folowing 3rd party libraries: